htcondor/htcondor/docs/automated-workflows/dagman-advance-functionality.rst

 .. note::

-    If neither *PREPEND* nor *APPEND* is used in the *VARS* line then the variable will either be prepended or appended based on the configuration variable :macro:`DAGMAN_DEFAULT_APPEND_VARS`.
+    If neither *PREPEND* nor *APPEND* is used in the :dag-cmd:`VARS` line then the variable will either be prepended or appended based on the configuration variable :macro:`DAGMAN_DEFAULT_APPEND_VARS`.

 Multiple macroname definitions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^